steffen-klein/Hackintosh-Z490-Aorus-Master-10900K/README.md

 ## Installation ##

 ### Pre-install steps ###
+First, I highly recommend to update the BIOS to the latest version.
+In this guide, I am using Version 21 of the Gigabyte Aorus Master Z490.

-Setup Bios according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#intel-bios-settings).
+Next, setup Bios according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#intel-bios-settings).
 In the following the relevant settings are listed.
-You can also find a BIOS settings file under BIOS/BIOS-VXX_Z490-AORUS-MASTER.
+You can also find a BIOS settings file under Z490-AORUS-MASTER-BIOS-V21-SETTINGS and screenshots of all BIOS settings.

 #### Tweaker – Advanced CPU settings  ####
 - **VT-d**: Disabled